-- without stirring his wrath at all. - 39 So he remembered that they were but flesh, breath that passes and does not return. - 40 But how often they rebelled in the desert, and caused him grief in the wilderness, - 41 tempting God again and again, provoking the Holy One of Israel. - 42 They did not remember his strength, nor the day he redeemed from the foe, - 43 how he set his signs in Egypt, in the country of Zoan his wonders. - 44 He turned their canals into blood, their streams undrinkable. - 45 He sent forth flies, which devoured them; frogs, too, which destroyed them. - 46 Their crops he gave to the caterpillar, and the fruits of their toil to the locust. - 47 He slew their vines with hail, and their sycamore trees with frost. - 48 He delivered their cattle to the hail, and their flocks to bolts of fire. - 49 He let loose his hot anger among them, fury and wrath and distress, a band of destroying angels.
-50 He cleared a path for his anger, - did not spare them from death, but gave them over to pestilence. - 51 He struck down all the firstborn in Egypt, the first fruits of their strength in the tents of Ham. - 52 He led forth his people like sheep, he was guide to his flock in the desert. - 53 Securely he led them, and free from fear, while their foes were drowned in the sea. - 54 To his holy realm he brought them, to the mountain his right hand had purchased. - 55 He drove out the nations before them, and allotted their land for possession, and their tents for Israel to live in. - 56 Yet they tempted and angered the Most High God, they did not observe his decrees. - 57 They drew back, false like their ancestors; they failed like a treacherous bow. - 58 Their shrines stirred him to anger, their idols moved him to jealousy. - 59 When God heard of this, he was furious, and he spurned Israel utterly. - 60 He abandoned his home in Shiloh, the tent he had pitched among people. - 61 He gave his strength up to captivity, his glory to the hands of the foe. - 62 He gave his people to the sword, he was furious with his own. - 63 Fire devoured their young men, and their maidens had no marriage-song. - 64 Their priests fell by the sword, and their widows could not weep.
+- So he remembered that they were but flesh, breath that passes and does not return. - But how often they rebelled in the desert, and caused him grief in the wilderness, - tempting God again and again, provoking the Holy One of Israel. - They did not remember his strength, nor the day he redeemed from the foe, - how he set his signs in Egypt, in the country of Zoan his wonders.

+- He turned their canals into blood, their streams undrinkable. - He sent forth flies, which devoured them; frogs, too, which destroyed them. - Their crops he gave to the caterpillar, and the fruits of their toil to the locust. - He slew their vines with hail, and their sycamore trees with frost. - He delivered their cattle to the hail, and their flocks to bolts of fire. - He let loose his hot anger among them, fury and wrath and distress, a band of destroying angels. - He cleared a path for his anger, did not spare them from death, but gave them over to pestilence. - He struck down all the firstborn in Egypt, the first fruits of their strength in the tents of Ham. - He led forth his people like sheep, he was guide to his flock in the desert. - Securely he led them, and free from fear, while their foes were drowned in the sea. - To his holy realm he brought them, to the mountain his right hand had purchased. - 55 He drove out the nations before them, and allotted their land for possession, and their tents for Israel to live in. - Yet they tempted and angered the Most High God, they did not observe his decrees. - They drew back, false like their ancestors; they failed like a treacherous bow. - 58 Their shrines stirred him to anger, their idols moved him to jealousy. - When God heard of this, he was furious, and he spurned Israel utterly. - He abandoned his home in Shiloh, the tent he had pitched among people. - He gave his strength up to captivity, his glory to the hands of the foe. - 62 He gave his people to the sword, he was furious with his own. - 63 Fire devoured their young men, and their maidens had no marriage-song. - Their priests fell by the sword, and their widows could not weep.
-65 Then the LORD awoke as from sleep, like a warrior flushed with wine:

-66 and he beat back his foes,

-putting them to perpetual scorn.
-67 He disowned the tent of Joseph, he rejected the tribe of Ephraim;
+- Then the LORD awoke as from sleep, like a warrior flushed with wine; - 66 and he beat back his foes, putting them to perpetual scorn. - He disowned the tent of Joseph, he rejected the tribe of Ephraim;

-68 but he chose the tribe of Judah, Mount Zion, which he loves.
+but he chose the tribe of Judah, Mount Zion, which he loves.

-69 And he built like the heights his sanctuary, like the earth which he founded forever.

-70 And he chose David his servant, taking him from the sheepfolds.

-71 From the mother-ewes he brought him, to be shepherd to Jacob his people, and to Israel his inheritance.

-72 With upright heart did he shepherd them, and with skilful hands did he guide them.
+- 69 And he built like the heights his sanctuary, like the earth which he founded forever. - And he chose David his servant, taking him from the sheepfolds. - From the mother-ewes he brought him, to be shepherd to Jacob his people, and to Israel his inheritance. - With upright heart did he shepherd them, and with skilful hands did he guide them.

-${\it Psalm\,79-A\,National\,Prayer\,for\,Deliverance} \\ {\it A\,psalm\,of\,Asaph}.$ and the flesh of your faithful to the beasts of the field.
+Psalm 79 - A National Prayer for Deliverance

+A psalm of Asaph.
-1 Heathen, O God, have come into your land, defiling your holy temple, and laying Jerusalem in ruins.

-2 They have given the bodies of your dead servants to the birds of the air to devour, and the flesh of your faithful to the heasts of the field and there was no one to bury them.
-4 On every side our neighbours revile us and mock us and jeer at us.
+- Heathen, O God, have come into your land, defiling your holy temple, and laying Jerusalem in ruins. - They have given the bodies of your dead servants to the birds of the air to devour, and the flesh of your faithful to the beasts of the field. - Round about Jerusalem they have poured out their blood like water; and there was no one to bury them.